tengstrand/lein-polylith/readme.md

       files are in sync.
     - AOT compile changed components, bases and systems to check that they compile and fulfill public interfaces.
-    - runs tests for all bases and components that have been affected by the changes
+    - runs tests for all bases and components that have been affected by the changes.
     - executes build.sh for all changed systems.
     - if the entire build is successful and no steps are omitted, then the success command that updates the time for last successful build is executed.